Entries are accepted on a first come basis.

 Ultimate Title Runner ups receive runner up crowns/hats and certificates.
-Ultimate Title Winners receive certificates and winner crown/hat, trophy, and banner.
+Ultimate Title Winners receive trophy, sash, and winner crown/hat, trophy, and banner.
 Dancers must be in the Elite level.

 Student Choreography winner receives certificate.

 Judge’s Choice Awards are given out at the final award ceremony for 12 & under and 13 & over by our CRU Dance judges.

-Judge’s Special Awards are given out at the final award ceremony for 12 & under and 13 & over by our CRU Dance Judges.
-Consists of Best Precision, Best Technique, Dare to be Different, White Diamond, and Best Presentation.
+Spotlight Awards are given out at the final award ceremony for 12 & under and 13 & over by our CRU Dance Judges.
+Consists of Best Precision, Best Technique, Dare to be Different, Rising Stars, and Best Presentation.

 ADCC Studio of Excellence Award is given to the studio displaying the most studio spirit, enthusiasm, and exceptional sportsmanship through the competition.
 The winner will receive a plaque on stage.

 Entertainment Showdown Runner up and Winner are routines that have been nominated to re-perform at the end of the competition based on entertainment value.
 Runner Up and Winner receive plaques.
 Winner is invited to perform routine at our National Finals for our Entertainment Showdown Winner of the year.

 Choreography Review Runner Up and Winner are routines that been nominated to re-perform at the end of the competition based on choreography innovation, story telling, and composition.
 Runner Up and Winner receive plaques.
 Winner is invited to perform routine at our National Finals for our Entertainment Showdown Winner of the year.

 Props must be set up and removed in a timely fashion.
 IF your dance/prop includes anything that will litter the stage, YOU must be prepared to clean the stage.